 Likewise, driving traffic back to your website should be one of your social media goals, so be sure to post links to specific pages on your school website pages often.
+For many more tips on effective school social media, check our our social media articles.
 Some strategies you might consider incorporating include:

 - Schedule timely social media posts that remind your followers about open enrollment periods and the enrollment requirements and include links to the enrollment page on your website.
 Encourage parents to tell their friends and neighbors and share your enrollment posts.
 Be sure to create some fun Instagram and Facebook memes that others would enjoy sharing.